aradhana14nov/MinIO-Operator-tile/tutorials/minio-console.md

  Note: above accesskey and secretkey we have used while creating secret.

-- Once logged-in you will see MinIO's console as below:
+- Once logged-in, you will see MinIO's console as below:

 ![](_images/logged-in-console.PNG)

 The MinIO Console provides a graphical user interface (GUI) for interacting with MinIO Tenants.
 Administrators of MinIO Tenants can perform a variety of tasks through the Console, including user creation, policy configuration, and bucket replication.